TimeBudhil/fractal_generator/README.md

 ### GPU Programming With Threads

 The core of the fractal generation is implemented using GPU programming to take advantage of parallel processing capabilities.
-This ensures that fractal images are generated efficiently and quickly.
-The primary language used for this part is C.
+With each individual pixel's brightness being calculated by a individual thread.
+Which ensures that the data are generated efficiently and quickly.

-### Parallelization With Threads
+### CPU With Threads
+After the GPU is done calculating the brightness needed for each pixel, each thread of the CPU takes a couple of the pixels information and converts that brightness into a argb to be used by SDL for generating the image.

 ### Networking (Goal)